-The off-board ticketing and fare validation machines that will be in service after the CONNECT 1 BRT line resumes fare requirements in October 2023, will utilize a proof-of-payment system-reducing wait times at stops by eliminating the need to scan a pass or purchase a ticket during boarding and allowing passengers to board the bus using both the front and rear doors.
-Future BRT lines operated by MCTS would also be expected to utilize this payment and validation process.
+The off-board ticketing and fare validation machines in service for the CONNECT 1 BRT line utilizes a proof-of-payment system-reducing wait times at stops by eliminating the need to scan a pass or purchase a ticket during boarding and allowing passengers to board the bus using both the front and rear doors.
+Future BRT lines operated by MCTS are also expected to utilize this payment and validation process.

-Recommendation 2.13: Promote and expand transit pricing programs
+▶ Recommendation 2.13: Promote and expand transit pricing programs